|

 IBKR Lite vs IBKR Pro

-If you have a U.S.-based brokerage account with Interactive Brokers, it will be either a Pro or Lite account.
-Since you can pick either plan, it’s good to know what makes them different before choosing.
+If you have a U.S.-based brokerage account with Interactive Brokers, it is either a Pro or Lite account.
+Because it’s possible to choose either pricing plan, it’s important to know the differences between these two programs to make an informed decision.

 Difference between IBKR Lite and Pro

-For example, IBKR Pro accounts can start trading at 4:00 am EST on major U.S. exchanges.
-Lite accounts can’t trade until 7:00 am.
-Also, Pro customers (with qualifying account types) can use the FDIC-sweep program for their extra cash.
-Lite customers can’t use this service.
+For example, an IBKR Pro account can start trading at 4:00 am, EST, on the major American securities exchanges.
+The pre-market session for Lite customers doesn’t begin until 7:00 am.
+Also, Pro customers (with eligible account types) can use the firm’s FDIC-sweep program for uninvested cash.
+Lite customers are not eligible for this service.

 Eligibility

 Any account can sign up for Pro.
-Not all can sign up for Lite, though.
-For example, institutional accounts can only use Pro.
-Lite is only for accounts based in the U.S.
+Not all accounts can sign up for Lite, though.
+Institutional accounts, for example, can only enroll in the Pro plan.
+And Lite plans are only for U.S.-based accounts.

 IBKR Pro vs Lite Trading Technology

-Both Lite and Pro accounts get to use the same trading tools, with two exceptions: APIs and IB SmartRoutingSM.
-Only Pro accounts can use application programming interfaces and Interactive Brokers’ special smart-routing technology.
+Lite and Pro accounts get to use the same trading tools with two exceptions: APIs and IB SmartRoutingSM.
+Only Pro accounts can use application programming interfaces and IB’s proprietary smart-routing technology.

-The main desktop trading platform, Trader Workstation, is available to both Lite and Pro accounts.
+Interactive Brokers’ flagship desktop trading system Trader Workstation is available to both Lite and Pro customers.

 Open Interactive Brokers Account